 Types of Insulation

-Foam insulation is made from low-density plastics and other polymers and are often sprayed on vertical or overhead surfaces in buildings or inside machines or electronics.
-Block and board insulation is made into sheets, strips, plates or custom shapes.
-Films, foils, laminates or ceramic composites increase fire resistance in close spaces.
+Foam insulation is made from low-density plastics and other polymers.
+It's often sprayed on vertical or overhead surfaces in buildings or inside machines or electronics.
+Block and board insulation is made into sheets, strips, plates, or custom shapes.
+Films, foils, laminates, or ceramic composites increase fire resistance in close spaces.

-Fiberglass batts shouldn't be used where temperatures exceed 212 degrees F. Glass wool handles temps up to 1,220 degrees.
-Many fiber mat polymers handle temperatures up to 2,220 degrees.
-Silicate-based (asbestos) insulation routinely handles temperatures in excess of 3,000 degrees.
-Insulation materials may also be designed to resist chemicals, electricity, fuels or solvents.
+Fiberglass batts shouldn't be used where temperatures exceed 212 degrees Fahrenheit.
+Glass wool handles temps up to 1,220 degrees F. Many fiber mat polymers handle temperatures up to 2,220 degrees F. Silicate-based (asbestos) insulation routinely handles temperatures in excess of 3,000 degrees F. Insulation materials may also be designed to resist chemicals, electricity, fuels, or solvents.

-Glass and Mineral Wool
+Glass and Mineral Wool Insulation

 Fibrous mat insulation is made from six different minerals collectively known as asbestos.
-Asbestos possesses great strength, high resistance to heat and chemicals and doesn't conduct electricity.
+Asbestos possesses great strength, high resistance to heat and chemicals, and doesn't conduct electricity.
 Despite the well-known health risks, few alternatives are available to replace asbestos, and it continues to be used for everything from shingles to clutch parts.
 Various low-melting-temperature polymers and aluminum oxide alternatives are expensive and lack the effectiveness of asbestos.

-In its foam incarnation, it is less combustible, but still may ignite at high temperatures.
-Polyisocyanurate and polyurethane foam insulation has been known to produce gasses that cause respiratory distress, liver and reproductive damage, headaches and eye irritation.
+In its foam incarnation, it's less combustible, but still may ignite at high temperatures.
+Polyisocyanurate and polyurethane foam insulation has been known to produce gasses that cause respiratory distress, liver and reproductive damage, headaches, and eye irritation.
 Rigid foam insulation using expanded polystyrene doesn't produce harmful gasses.